-Design Element Compliance Compliance Notes

-Sidewalk Design Met Not Met N/A Sidewalks are made of concrete and

-greater than 5'.

-Met Not Met N/A
+Design Element Compliance Compliance Notes Sidewalk Design Met Not Met N/A Sidewalks are made of concrete and $\square$ greater than 5'.
+Crosswalk Design Met Not Met N/A No crosswalks are proposed. $\square$ Benches and Seating Met Not Met N/A The Landscape Forms Generation 50 $\square$ traditional back bench in Onyx low- sheen powdercoat and thermally- modified Ash wood with angled end

-Design Element Compliance е Compliance Notes Crosswalk Design No crosswalks are proposed.
-Benches and Seating Met Not Met N/A The Landscape Forms Generation 50 traditional back bench in Onyx low- sheen powdercoat and thermally- modified Ash wood with angled end and center arms is proposed along Park Place, the new Local Street, and the pedestrian accessway.
-Primary Street Trees Met Not Met N/A Armstrong maple and Columnar Tulip trees are proposed as street trees.
-Accent Trees and Stormwater Met Not Met N/A Cascara trees are to be planted as Plants accent trees.
+Design Element Compliance Compliance Notes and center arms is proposed along Park Place, the new Local Street, and the pedestrian accessway.
+Primary Street Trees Met Not Met N/A Armstrong maple and Columnar Tulip $\square$ trees are proposed as street trees.
+Accent Trees and Stormwater Met Not Met N/A Cascara trees are to be planted as Plants $\boxtimes$ with com accent trees.
 Storm water plants align with the Streetscape Plan and compliance will be confirmed at the time of Public Works Permit review.
-Street Lighting Met Not Met N/A Proposed lighting generally meets the Streetscape Plan.
-Final confirmation of compliance will be reviewed at time of the Public Works Permit review.
+Street Lighting Met Not Met N/A Proposed lighting generally meets the $\square$ Streetscape Plan.
+Final confirmation o compliance will be reviewed at time o the Public Works Permit review.
 Street Design Elements Met Not Met N/A Condition of Approval PDC 9 will ensure all Street Design Elements meet the Streetscape Plan standards at time of the Public Works Permit review.

-Request D: Waivers (WAIV21-0088 WAIV23-0001)
+Request D: Waivers (WAIV23-0001)